 Here is a 3 minute taster of how CTM is being used by UK Universities.
 Example organisations already using CTM include: LUPC, SUPC and NWUPC, JISC, LSE and The London School of Hygiene & Tropical Medicine and more.
-Contact us for your bespoke CTM system demonstration thumbnail image below: Click to view
+Contact us for your bespoke CTM system demonstration thumbnail image below:

 "As the framework representative of an IT system, it is easier to champion and promote a solution that I find genuinely more intuitive to use than other platforms which take more time and effort to figure out."
-Antonio Ramirez Senior Category Manager, LUPC FAIRPHONE: SUSTAINABLE, LONG-LASTING AND FAIR Fairphone prides itself in offering a fairer, better, more sustainable mobile phone option whilst improving the lives of everyone along its supply chain.
+Antonio Ramirez Senior Category Manager, LUPC

+FAIRPHONE : SUSTAINABLE, LONG-LASTING AND FAIR Fairphone prides itself in offering a fairer, better, more sustainable mobile phone option whilst improving the lives of everyone along its supply chain.
 Dipal Patel of Your Co-op Business Solutions, part of The Midcounties Co-operative - single supplier on the Ethically Sourced mobile phone framework agreement, explains the focus on sustainable solutions that deliver social and environmental benefits.
 The journey starts with choosing fair materials.
 Fairphone engages and invests in improvements for responsible mining whilst creating innovative models for post-consumer waste and ensuring responsible recycling.
-Amongst its work, the company: - Is the first and only smartphone company to integrate Fairtrade gold into their supply chain. - · Co-founded the Fair Cobalt Alliance, working to improve the livelihoods and working conditions of traditional cobalt miners and communities. - Uses 100% recycled tin and over 50% post-consumer recycled plastic in the latest Fairphone 4 mobile handset.
+Amongst its work, the company: - Is the first and only smartphone company to integrate Fairtrade gold into their supply chain. - Co-founded the Fair Cobalt Alliance, working to improve the livelihoods and working conditions of traditional cobalt miners and communities. - Uses 100% recycled tin and over 50% post-consumer recycled plastic in the latest Fairphone 4 mobile handset.
 The device uses 100% recycled rare earth in its speakers and 90% in its vibration motor. - · Sources Tungsten from Rwanda, helping to support the local economy. - Uses recycled sources for almost half of the copper needed for the Fairphone.
 End-of-life phones are actively gathered to provide recycled copper as part of their advocation for more responsible supply chains within the industry. - Is a proud member of the Responsible Lithium Partnership and Aluminium Stewardship Initiative (ASI) and leads the way in the responsible natural sourcing of materials.
 Fairphone wouldn't be anything without the people behind them.

-The electronics industry is notorious for poor working conditions, which is why Fairphone is committed to creating a decent life, sufficient income, and safe workplace for all involved.
+creating a decent life, sufficient income, and safe workplace for all involved.
 In 2019, Fairphone pioneered the first living wage program in the electronics industry seeing many workers benefit since then.
 Through their Uganda Gold project, it has contributed to strengthening local mining communities whilst reducing child labour.
-Fairphone stands out by giving a voice to many who would otherwise be silent.
-Encouraging consumers to make the greener choice for humanity and the planet.
-Ultimately Fairphone and its ideals are just as sustainable and impactful as the products it creates.
+Mercell UK (EU-Supply Ltd) 10 Queen Street Place, London EC4R 1AG United Kingdom uk@mercell.co.uk to make the greener choice for humanity and the planet.

+N9 Ultimately Fairphone and its ideals are just as sustainable and impactful as the products it creates.
 For more information about the Fairphone 4 handset please visit HE Contracts or contact business. solutions@midcounties.co.uk.